skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 ```

 # A very low power approach (WFI)
-Considering that we aren't doing anything in the main loop, and using a SIR to toggle the led, we could save some power by making the device go sleep until an interrupt wakes it.
+Considering that we aren't doing anything in the main loop, and using a ISR to toggle the led, we could save some power by making the device go sleep until an interrupt wakes it.

 Depending on the compiler you are using; you can access this functionality directly via the assembly command wfi (wait for interrupt) which is built into most ARM Cortex M chips.
 This halts the CPU clock between interrupts, reducing the pwoer consumption of the chip.